PRIMARY SCHOOL TEACHING / EDUCATION:

 - Orientation Programme, including Welcome Session and Orientation Session

-- Meals and accommodation at volunteer House (breakfast and dinner, Mon-Fri)
+- Breakfast, Mon-Fri and accommodation at volunteer House

 - Assistance with Bookings for tours and activities